 - The written record can be a useful reminder of areas you may need to keep under review.

-- See Paperwork.
+- See Risk assessment paperwork.

 Review your assessment regularly